necdetsanli/EyeRest/README.md

 - 🕒 **Automatic reminders**
   - Default interval: **20 minutes** between notifications.
-  - Uses a UI-thread-friendly timer (WinForms `Timer`) to stay responsive.
+  - Uses a background `System.Threading.Timer` with safe marshaling back to the UI thread for responsiveness.

-- 🔔 **Tray balloon notifications**
+- 🔔 **Desktop notifications**
-  - Displays a balloon tip from the tray icon with a short reminder.
+  - Uses **Windows 10/11 toast notifications** (via `Microsoft.Toolkit.Uwp.Notifications`) when available.
+  - Falls back to a tray balloon tip if toast notifications are not supported or fail at runtime.
-  - Optional system sound (depending on your implementation).
+  - Optional system sound (depending on OS settings).

 - ⚙️ **Simple configuration dialog**
   - A single checkbox to **enable or disable reminders** for the current session.
-  - Accessible via the tray icon’s context menu.
+  - Accessible via the tray icon’s context menu (or double-click).

 - 🧽 **Clean exit & resource management**
-  - Gracefully disposes the notify icon and timer on exit.
+  - Gracefully disposes the notify icon and timers on exit.
   - Uses `ApplicationContext` to run without a main window.
+  - Ensures timer callbacks complete (with a short timeout) during shutdown to avoid race conditions.

 - 🧱 **Safe defaults**
   - Reminders are **enabled by default** on every start.